EXHIBIT ITEMS - A deeper dive

 card was green (below).

 The pink national card was titled “Cultural Association of German Jews,” the Kulturbund’s original name.
-Later in 1935 the Nazis instructed the Kulturbund to drop “German” from its title, underscoring that Jews were no longer considered “German.”
+Later in 1935 the Nazis instructed the Kulturbund to drop “German” from its title.
 The name was changed to “The Jewish Kulturbund” as shown on the green card.

 Jewish Cultural Association Leipzig